Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 Since we're getting a remote value and writing it into a local position, we need a `SrcAggregator`.

 It's important to note copy aggregation will only work if at least one side is local.
-Both sides being remote (remote-to-remote aggregation) is not supported.
+Both sides being remote (remote-to-remote aggregation) is not currently supported.

 Syntax:
 ```chapel